andredunford/tk2402_field_programmer/README.md

 - PostgreSQL 9.x

 ## Installation
-Clone the repository and install all python package requirements listed in [requirements.txt](requirements.txt).
+Clone the repository and ensure that all python packages listed in [requirements.txt](requirements.txt) are installed.
 It is recommended that a new Python virtual environment is created for this purpose.
 On a Linux machine, these requirements can be installed with the following command:
 `pip install -r requirements.txt`
 #### Database Setup
 Install PostgreSQL and create a database with the structure provided in [pg_dump.sql](pg_dump.sql).
 This dump file can be reconstituted with the pg_restore command provided with PostgreSQL.